 Here are the guidelines for the whale shark interaction:

-- Do not touch the whale sharks.
+- No touching or riding the whale sharks.

 - Keep a distance of 3 meters from the tail.
 (If the visibility is low, tourists are allowed to get closer.)

 - A maximum of 6 snorkelers per whale shark.
 Only one boat per whale shark.